• Home

 In short, an Amex business account gives you the opportunity to earn interest and introductory rewards with free, online checking.
 Since every business needs a bank account, it may seem like you’ve nothing to lose by signing up.

 And, while there are some great features with Amex business checking, there are some missing features…not all contemporary online checking accounts are the same.
-Read everything here to weigh the pros and cons for yourself.
+Read everything below to weigh the pros and cons for yourself.

 The Introductory Bonus